Channel Incentives

 In addition to incentivising repeat business, loyalty programmes also provide businesses with valuable data.
 By tracking customer behaviour and preferences, businesses can create more personalised marketing campaigns and product offerings that are tailored to their customers’ needs.

-6. Free upgrades
+7 Free upgrades

 Providing free upgrades to premium versions is a smart incentive for subscription-based services.
 For example, a software company could offer a free trial of its basic version and then a time-limited opportunity to upgrade to the premium version for free.
 This not only allows customers to test out advanced features but also builds excitement and exclusivity around the offer.

-7. Coupons
+7 Coupons

-Coupons have been a staple of the b2c retail space for decades, and for good reason.
+Coupons have been a staple of the B2C retail space for decades, and for good reason.
 They are a cost-effective way for retail businesses to attract new customers and encourage repeat business from existing ones.
 Coupons can be particularly effective for clearing out excess inventory or promoting products that are not selling as well as expected.

 Percentage-off deals are a popular type of coupon that offers customers a discount based on the total purchase amount.
 For example, a store might offer a 20% off coupon for purchases over £50.